 “‘It’s good to be a card-carrying member of the Association for Gravestone Studies,’ Loren writes.
 I agree.
 After half a lifetime of guided and self-guided tours, Loren observes, ‘What I’ve learned from cemeteries is that limestone melts, marble breaks, slate slivers, and sandstone cracks.’
-That is what draws some of us to graveyards.”—Christine Quigley, Quigley’s Cabinet
+That is exactly what draws some of us to graveyards.” — Christine Quigley, Quigley’s Cabinet

 The book trailer for the first edition of Wish You Were Here: